Terraform

 The Terraform Driver is a fully customizable Driver offered by the Humanitec Platform Orchestrator, allowing you to provision any Resource Type your Workloads depend on.
 It does that using Terraform and the Terraform providers of your choice.

-Platform teams usually set up the Driver for the developers’ requested Resource Types.
-The setup involves creating Resource Definitions using the Humanitec Terraform provider, and providing the corresponding Terraform code to provision those resources.
+, and providing the corresponding Terraform code to provision those resources.
 The Driver will execute the code (terraform apply

 ) at deployment time using standard Terraform just like in any other CI/CD setting.

-The Humanitec Terraform Driver is not to be confused with the Humanitec Terraform provider.
+The Humanitec Terraform Driver is not to be confused with the Humanitec Terraform provider .

 The provider can be used to create Humanitec objects such as Resource Definitions or Applications in your Humanitec organization using Terraform.